Brent-Lekx-Toniolo/Charge-Controller-Data-Manager-CCDM/README.md

 	See Issues list for closed our 0.0.2 - beta feature additions
 	- Added CCDM Configuration file data to Config Tab
 	- Added wind turbine image for Midnite Classics running in MPPT Wind Mode
-	- Broke out Config file to "default" and non default (user customized) to prevent over-write on future upgrades
+	- Broke out Config file to "default" and non default (user) to prevent over-write on future upgrades
 	- Added some extra text on various widgets to better explain data point (per end users feedback)
 	- Added abilit to change between DegC and DegF for temperature data points
 	- Added partial shading icon